primary-theme/obsidian/README.md

 ### 💯 Progress Bars

 Primary also supports HTML progress bars.
+Progress bars are mainly composed of the `value="n"` and `max="100"` parts.
 You can create them inside of your note by using this code:

 | Percentage  | HTML Code  |
 |------|---------------------------------------------|